Scenes from The Girl in the Water

 🇺🇸 The Girl in the Water has been commended as a Distinguished Favorite in the 2023 NYC Big Book Award for Literary Fiction.
 The judging committee, consisting of US book industry experts, rated it as an outstanding work of literary fiction among entries from small, mid-sized, and large publishers around the world.

-🇬🇷 The Girl in the Water is a finalist in the 2023 Eyelands Book Awards, an international literary competition organized by publishers, authors, and translators in Greece.
+🇬🇷 The Girl in the Water was a finalist in the 2023 Eyelands Book Awards, an international literary competition organized by publishers, authors, and translators in Greece.

 Foreword INDIES Finalist

-🇺🇸 The Girl in the Water is a finalist in the 2022 Foreword INDIES Book of the Year Awards for Multicultural Fiction.
+🇺🇸 The Girl in the Water was a finalist in the 2022 Foreword INDIES Book of the Year Awards for Multicultural Fiction.
 Finalists were picked by the editors of Foreword Reviews magazine.

 Finalist: National Indie Excellence Awards